vk-cs/docs-public/docs/en/kubernetes/mk8s/instructions/addons/advanced-installation/install-advanced-kgateway/install-advanced-kgateway.md

 Editing the add-on code is applicable for standard installation and installation on dedicated worker nodes.

-The full add-on settings code along with the description of the fields is available on [GitHub](https://github.com/kgateway-dev/kgateway/blob/v2.2.2/install/helm/kgateway/values.yaml).
+You can find the full add-on settings code along with the description of the fields on [GitHub](https://github.com/kgateway-dev/kgateway/blob/v2.2.2/install/helm/kgateway/values.yaml).

-After editing the add-on code continue installing the add-on.
+Once done with editing the add-on code, continue with the installation process.